mikemaccana/agave/README.md

 When running agave, the additional methods added to Object.prototype will appear on window and global just like the inbuilt ones.
 You might find this odd, but it’s expected behavior.

-You may find this useful - for example, if you wanted to find out whether some deeply nested set of keys exists underneath window, then .getKeys() or it’s equivalent.
+You may find this useful - for example, if you wanted to find out whether some deeply nested set of keys exists underneath window, then .getKeys() is awfully handy.

+It would make things *nicer* if a future version of JS allowed us to isolate prototypes between modules.
+But it certainly won’t kill us in the meantime if we’re using prefixed, non-enumerable methods.

 ### Using Agave